ayushkatoch98/chat-app/README.md

 # chat-app
-Chat app using MERN Stack
+Chat app created using MERN Stack
+Also uses Socket.io for real time communication